sutee82/MilanMobileTrafficpred/README.md

 ## Description

 This project aims to predict mobile traffic in Milan using various machine learning regression models.
-The project is structured as a series of Jupyter notebooks, each focusing on a specific part of the data science pipeline, from data preprocessing to model training and evaluation.
+The project is structured as a series of Jupyter notebooks, covering all aspect from data preprocessing to model training and evaluation.

 ## Project Structure